CarlSargunar/umbraco-docker-pi/README.md

 - A Raspberry Pi 4 8gb
 - an SSD drive to boot from

+# TODO Still

+- Switch out the synchronous form post for an asynchronous one with a thank you page
+- Put the rMQ connection in config

 ## Setup Instructions

 Full setup for instructions to follow to set-up a Raspberry Pi for Umbraco on Docker can be found [here](instructions/setup-pi.md).